 Andreea Smaranda Aldea is Assistant Professor of Philosophy at Kent State University.
 Prior to joining the department in 2017, she was Postdoctoral Mellon Research Fellow in Philosophy at Dartmouth College, Leslie Center for the Humanities (2012–2014) and Lecturer in Philosophy and Women’s, Gender, and Sexuality Studies (2014–2017) at Dartmouth College.
 She earned her Ph.D. at Emory University with a dissertation on the methodological role of the imagination in Husserlian phenomenology.

 Her research interests include phenomenology (especially issues surrounding phenomenological methods, possibility constitution, experiences of difference, political phenomenology as well as distinctive forms of consciousness such as imagination, perception, memory, and expectation), critical philosophy, feminist philosophy, and phenomenological psychopathology (focusing specifically on anomalous forms of imagination in schizophrenia spectrum disorders).
 She is the co-editor of a special issue of Continental Philosophy Review, co-edited with Amy Allen, entitled "The Historical A Priori in Husserl and Foucault" and a special issue of Husserl Studies, co-edited with Julia Jansen, entitled "Imagination in Husserlian Phenomenology: Variations and Modalities."
-Her book Why Method Matters: Phenomenology as Critique(co-edited with David Carr and Sara Heinämaa) is forthcoming with Routledge.
+Her book Phenomenology as Critique: Why Method Matters(co-edited with David Carr and Sara Heinämaa) came out with Routledge in March 2022.